vibbits/training-material/topics/git-introduction/tutorials/1_introduction/tutorial.md

 - Why should I version control and how to get started?
 - How does Git work in its essence?
 objectives:
-- Understand why version controlling is essential in research projects
+- Understand why version control is essential in research projects
 - Explain how Git's conceptual areas interact
 time_estimation: 20m
 contributors: